ali-bin-kashif/NED-Admission-LLM-Chatbot-FYP/README.md

 The university admission chatbot is a useful tool designed to provide assistance and information by answering general student queries during university admissions using state-of-the-art language models and vector stores.

+### Problem Identified:
+Handling a high volume of inquiries during university admissions can overwhelm staff and significantly slow down response times.
+Many students seek general information, which can lead to delays as staff address repetitive queries manually.
+This inefficiency not only strains resources but also negatively impacts the user experience.
+To address these challenges, we are developing a university admission chatbot that leverages Generative AI and advanced language models to provide instant, accurate responses, streamline the admissions journey, and reduce the workload on university staff.

+### Roles and Responsibilities:

+- Developed a university admissions chatbot to assist with student queries, admissions processes and guidelines using large language models and vector stores.
+- Utilized state-of-the-art LLMs (Llama3, Gemini Pro, GPT-4o) and integrated LangChain and FastAPI for backend functionalities, with a frontend built in Next.js.
+- Implemented an authentication system with chat history save and retrieval for users.
+- Created a FastAPI-based API with robust endpoints for user authentication, chatbot interaction, and admin operations including data embedding and CRUD functions.
+- Created a document embedding system allowing admins to add, remove, and update data files in the vector database, ensuring up-to-date and correct data.
+- Deployed infrastructure with LangChain, PineCone, AWS RDS, and S3 Buckets to ensure scalability and robustness.
+- Built a user-friendly frontend on Next.js with different features of easy user experience.

+### Product Impact:
+Transformed the university admissions process by efficiently handling high inquiry volumes, streamlining the journey with instant responses, reducing staff workload, and enhancing the institution's reputation for technological innovation.

 ## Prerequisites

 Before you can start using the  ChatBot, make sure you have the following prerequisites installed on your system: